-The speed of a light wave is a measurement of how far it travels in a certain time.
+The speed of light is a measurement of how far a light wave travels in a certain amount time.

 - The speed of light is usually measured in metres per second (m/s).